Las Vegas Strip shooting leaves one dead

-One person was killed Saturday by a shooter on the Las Vegas Strip, police spokesman Officer Larry Hadfield said, and one other person was wounded.
-The suspect is barricaded on a bus, and tactical teams and negotiators are on the scene on Las Vegas Boulevard.
+(CNN)Two people were shot, one fatally, on the Las Vegas Strip on Saturday, police spokesman Officer Larry Hadfield said.

+The shooting suspect is barricaded on a bus, and tactical teams and negotiators are on the scene on Las Vegas Boulevard, which is closed between Flamingo Road and Harmon Avenue.

 "This incident is being treated as a barricade at this time.
 There is no credible information that there is a second suspect," Hadfield said.